- There are four main indicators when delineating between high-quality flower and subpar flower: Smell, look, feel, and flower structure.

 Cannabis cultivated and cured to the highest standards typically exhibits a pungent and pleasant aroma.
 Flowers emitting a strong fragrance are commonly referred to as having a “dank” or “loud” odor, indicating the overall quality of the flower.
 There are a variety of terms for the types of aromas high-quality cannabis emits, including “skunky,” “diesely” and “piney.”

-The common denominator is that a good smelling flower is distinct, pungent, and unmistakable; the stronger smelling, the better.
+The common denominator is that a good-smelling flower is distinct, pungent, and unmistakable; the stronger the fragrance is, the better.

 High-end flower, like fresh, healthy produce, provides a few visual hints to help you determine its quality.

-While all good cannabis should be visually appealing, a top shelf strain can easily display a brilliant array of vibrant colors.
-Quality flowers are often a deep or lime green with flaming orange to red hairs.
-They can also express colors from deep purple to bright blue, but should never display brown color tones.
+While all good cannabis should be visually appealing, a top-shelf strain can easily display an vibrant array of colors.
+Good-quality flowers are often a deep or lime green with flaming orange or red hairs.
+They can also express colors from deep purple to bright blue, but should never display brown tones.

 Another important visual indicator is the amount of trichomes.
 Trichomes are the tiny, glimmering crystal-like appendages on the plant’s surface that create and hold the compounds responsible for the flower’s smell, flavor, and effects.
-The more trichomes you can see with the naked eye, the better the indicator of the flower’s potency.
+The more trichomes you can see with the naked eye, the better indicator of the flower’s intoxicating and therapeutic potency.

 Top shelf flower should be sticky and slightly spongy when you touch or gently squeeze it between your fingers.
-Stems should snap and the bud should be relatively easy to break apart, but shouldn’t be completely dry or crumble apart when you touch it.
-Alternatively, buds shouldn’t be too wet or soft, as these buds have a higher chance of containing or developing mold or mildew.
+Stems should snap and the bud should be relatively easy to break apart, but shouldn’t be completely dry or crumble when you touch it.
+Alternatively, buds shouldn’t be too wet or soft, since these have a higher chance of developing or containing mold or mildew.

-Skillfully cultivated and cured Sativa flowers tend to be light and fluffy in shape and composition, while Indicas tend to be tighter and denser in flower structure.
+Skillfully cultivated and cured sativa-leaning flowers tend to be light and fluffy in shape and composition, while indicas tend to be tighter and denser in flower structure, though the structure and the experience usually have little to do with each other.
 Rock-hard flowers are a sign that cultivators may have used plant growth regulators, which can lead to an unpleasant taste.
-Extremely fluffy flowers could be a signal that the plant was not grown under sufficient light density and was not cultivated to its potential.
+Extremely fluffy flowers could be a signal that the plant was not grown under sufficient light intensity and was not cultivated to its potential.

-While “top shelf” flower is the hallmark of a great dispensary, good flower comes in many shapes and sizes – and have more than a few nicknames and by-products.
+While “top-shelf flower is the hallmark of a great dispensary, good flower comes in many shapes and sizes — and has more than a few nicknames.

 Indicators of Subpar Quality

 Low-quality flower can take on a variety of quirky fragrances, which are rarely good.
-Often referred to as “schwag,” or “bottom shelf,” these low-end buds can reek of a musty/mildew aroma.
-A musty, straw or grass-like aroma is a clear indication of aged cannabis.
-Unpleasant aromas are generally a sign of mishandling or poorly cured cannabis.
+Often referred to as “schwag,” or “bottom shelf,” these low-end buds can reek of a musty or mildewy aroma.
+A musty or strawlike aroma is a clear indication of aged or compromised cannabis.
+Typically, when stored away from light and heat, cannabis has around a one-year shelf life before starting to really degrade.
+Unpleasant aromas are generally a sign of mishandling, poorly cured cannabis, or advanced age.

 The appearance of low-quality flower is distinct.
 It can come in the form of discolored flower or an abundance of stems and seeds.
-There are many reasons for a discolored flower – mold, pesticides, chemicals, age – the bottom line is you don’t want to buy it, let alone smoke it.
+There are many reasons for a discolored flower — mold, pesticides, chemicals, age.
+The bottom line is that you don’t want to buy it, let alone smoke it.
+One very important indicator is the appearance of amber-colored trichomes.
+With time, light, and heat, trichomes turn from clear to an amber hue.
+This is a dead giveaway that you’ve been swindled into last year’s harvest.

-An unfortunate sight, low-quality cannabis is seen in many shades of ugly.
+A sad sight, low-quality cannabis is seen in many shades of degradation.
 From dirt brown to an immature lime green flower, nature provides several visual clues when you’re looking at a good plant gone bad.

 When flower is of a lower quality, it will often be dry or brittle to the touch.
 Dry bud will feel light and airy with no weight behind it, unlike dense, sticky flower.
 Additionally, subpar flower will easily crumble when handled, or might even be falling apart.
 Loose, undone flower is called “shake” and should be avoided.

-Airy, weak, and consisting of primarily stems – poor flower structure can be easily detected by the discerning eye.
-While a properly cultivated flower will be aesthetically pleasing, a carelessly grown plant will produce inferior looking flowers.
+Poor flower structure can be easily detected with a discerning eye.
+While a properly cultivated flower will often be aesthetically pleasing, a carelessly grown plant can produce inferior-looking flowers.

 The Best Indicator — Your Own Personal Taste

 The search for a high-quality flower doesn’t have to be a tricky one.
-With a discerning eye, even the newest of cannabis smokers will be able to easily separate the great buds from the bad.
+With a discerning eye, even novice cannabis smokers will be able to easily separate the great buds from the bad.

 But at the end of the day, it’s all about what you like.
 What you prefer might be different than what the local budtender, delivery driver, or your friend likes.
-There are hundreds of strains grown by thousands of cultivators – the goal is to find the right one for you.
-It’s simply about finding the brand you like and trying their products.
+There are hundreds of strains grown by thousands of cultivators.
+The goal is to find the right one for you.
+It’s simply about finding the right product that works with your personal chemistry by a brand or cultivator that you like and can thus enjoy over and over again.

-So get out there, look for the four main indicators: smell, look, feel, and flower structure to find a brand that best suits your personal taste.
+So get out there, look for the four main indicators — smell, look, feel, and flower structure — to find a strain that best suits your personal taste.